GiannhsKer/CutHair-Appointments-Application/README.md

-# CutHair - Barbershop Appointment Management System
+# CutHair - Appointment Management System

 A modern Spring Boot application for managing gi appointments with a RESTful API.